EXCLUSIVE-Amazon's cloud unit is considering AMD's new AI chips

 By Stephen Nellis

-AMD shares rose 1.7% in premarket trading following the news.
+AMD shares were up about 2% in early trading following the news.
 They closed 3.6% lower on Tuesday after AMD did not disclose a flagship customer for an AI chip coming later this year.

 In interviews with Reuters, AMD Chief Executive Lisa Su outlined an approach to winning over major cloud computing customers by offering a menu of all the pieces needed to build the kinds of systems to power services similar to ChatGPT, but letting customers pick and choose which they want, using industry standard connections.